zowe/docs-site/docs/user-guide/install-zos.md

 2. Review the `zowe-install.yaml` file which contains the following properties:

     - `install:rootDir` is the directory that Zowe installs to create a Zowe runtime.
-The default directory is `~/zowe/0.9.5`.
+The default directory is `~/zowe/v.r.m` where v is the Zowe version number, r is the release number and m the modification number,e.g. 1.0.0 or 1.2.11 .
 The user's home directory is the default value.
 This ensures that the user who performs the installation has permission to create the directories that are required for the installation.
 If the Zowe runtime will be maintained by multiple users, it is recommended to use another directory, such as `/var/zowe/v.r.m`.

         You can run the installation process multiple times with different values in the `zowe-install.yaml` file to create separate installations of the Zowe runtime.
 Ensure that the directory where Zowe will be installed is empty.
 The install script exits if the directory is not empty and creates the directory if it does not exist.

     - Zowe API Mediation Layer has three HTTPS ports, one for each micro-service.

-    - The Explorer-server has two ports: one for HTTP and one for HTTPS.
-The liberty server is used for the explorer-ui components.
+    - z/OS Services has HTTPS ports for the jobs and the data sets microservices.

     - The zlux-server has three ports: the HTTP and HTTPS ports that are used by the Zowe Application Server, and the port that is used by the ZSS Server.